IgniteUI/igniteui-docfx/en/components/grids_templates/column_resizing.md

 #### Auto-size columns on double click

 Each column can be **auto sized** by double clicking the right side of the header - the column will be sized to the longest currently visible cell value, including the header itself.
 This behavior is enabled by default, no additional configuration is needed.
-However, the column will not be autosized in case [`maxWidth`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#maxwidth) is set on that column and the new width exceeds that [`maxWidth`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#maxwidth) value.
+However, the column will not be auto-sized in case [`maxWidth`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#maxwidth) is set on that column and the new width exceeds that [`maxWidth`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#maxwidth) value.
 In this case the column will be sized according to preset [`maxWidth`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#maxwidth) value.

-You can also autosize a column dynamically using the exposed [`autosize()`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#autosize) method on [`IgxColumnComponent`]({environment:angularApiUrl}/classes/igxcolumncomponent.html).
+You can also auto-size a column dynamically using the exposed [`autosize()`]({environment:angularApiUrl}/classes/igxcolumncomponent.html#autosize) method on [`IgxColumnComponent`]({environment:angularApiUrl}/classes/igxcolumncomponent.html).

 @@if (igxName !== 'IgxHierarchicalGrid') {
 ```typescript